FatBallu/FatBallu/README.md

 ### Hi there 👋
+I’m currently working on my M.Phil. thesis about nonreciprocal materials.
+The codes for automation processes in data analysis are uploaded for record.

+In leisure time, I translate some games from English or Simplified Chinese to Traditional Chinese for personal use.

 <!--
 **FatBallu/FatBallu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.